Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Download a JSON Private Key for the service account.
 On the Custom Metadata of the VM, add that JSON as the value for the key compute-engine-service-account.
 - [ ] Download a JSON Private Key for the service account.
 After creating the VM, ssh into the VM and save the JSON under ~/.gcloud/compute-engine-service-account.json.

+To ensure that your Linux VM uses a specific service account instead of the default Compute Engine service account, you need to assign the desired service account during the VM creation process.

+### Correct Answer:
+**When creating the VM via the web console, specify the service account under the 'Identity and API Access' section.**

+### Explanation:

+#### Why Option 1 is Correct:
+- **Service Account Selection:** During the VM creation process, you can specify a custom service account under the 'Identity and API Access' section.
+This assigns the specified service account to the VM, allowing it to access Cloud SQL and other Google Cloud resources according to the permissions granted to the service account.
+- **No Need for Key Management:** Specifying the service account at creation time eliminates the need to manually handle and manage JSON private keys, which simplifies security and reduces the risk of key exposure.

+### Why the Other Options Are Incorrect:

+2. **Download a JSON Private Key for the service account.
+On the Project Metadata, add that JSON as the value for the key compute-engine-service-account.**
+   - **Incorrect Metadata Use:** Project metadata is not intended for storing and distributing sensitive JSON private keys.
+This approach exposes the private key and does not ensure the VM uses the specified service account.

+3. **Download a JSON Private Key for the service account.
+On the Custom Metadata of the VM, add that JSON as the value for the key compute-engine-service-account.**
+   - **Incorrect Metadata Use:** Similar to project metadata, VM custom metadata is not meant for distributing JSON private keys.
+This method also exposes the private key and is not a secure practice.

+4. **Download a JSON Private Key for the service account.
+After creating the VM, ssh into the VM and save the JSON under ~/.gcloud/compute-engine-service-account.json.**
+   - **Manual and Insecure:** This approach requires manual intervention and handling of the private key, increasing the risk of exposure.
+It is not the recommended method for assigning a service account to a VM.

+### Conclusion:
+Option 1 is the correct approach because it securely assigns the specified service account to the VM during the creation process, leveraging built-in Google Cloud Platform features without exposing sensitive credentials.

 **[⬆ Back to Top](#table-of-contents)**

 ### You have one project called proj-sa where you manage all your service accounts.
 You want to be able to use a service account from this project to take snapshots of VMs running in another project called proj-vm.
 What should you do?